Transfer of Post-9/11 GI Bill® Benefits to Dependents: Graduate Students

 - May start to use the benefit only after the individual making the transfer has completed at least 10 years of service in the armed forces

 - May use the benefit while the eligible individual remains in the armed forces or after separation from active duty

-- May not use the benefit until he or she has attained a secondary school diploma (or equivalency certificate), or he or she has reached age 18
+- May not use the benefit until the child has attained a secondary school diploma (or equivalency certificate), or has reached age 18

 - Is entitled to the monthly housing allowance stipend even though the eligible individual is on active duty

 - Is not subject to the 15-year delimiting date, but may not use the benefit after reaching 26 years of age

 Get the fact sheet on transferability of Post-9/11 GI Bill® benefits.
 For specific questions about your eligibility, the status of your transfer request, and service specific questions about the TEB Portlet, please contact the appropriate career counselor or personnel center in the manner which is indicated below: